mikoiv/AzureSentinel-AWSGuardDuty/README.md

 # 5. Querying the data in Azure Sentinel

-Below is a simple example to get you started on building your own analytics rules, hunting queries and dashboards for GuardDuty data:
+Below is a simple example query to get you started on building your own analytics rules, hunting queries and dashboards for GuardDuty data:

 ```AWSGuardDuty_CL
 | where Severity > 2